 Mercer's accreditation was most recently reaffirmed in December 2015.
 The next reaffirmation visit will occur in 2026.

-Information on the SACSCOC policy and procedures for submitting complaints can be found in the Complaint Procedures Against SACSCOC or Its Accredited Institutions document.
+Information on the SACSCOC policy and procedures for submitting complaints can be found in the Complaints Against SACSCOC or Its Accredited Institutions document.

 State Authorization in Georgia

 As a nonpublic, nonprofit, degree-granting institution chartered prior to 1955 and accredited by a regional or national accrediting agency recognized by the United States Department of Education, Mercer University is exempt from the requirement to seek authorization to operate or conduct postsecondary education activities in the State of Georgia.
 Notwithstanding this exemption, Mercer is required to provide audited financial statements to the Nonpublic Postsecondary Education Commission (GNPEC) on an annual basis, in order to demonstrate that the institution continues to meet statutory standards of financial soundness and capability of fulfilling commitments to students.
 Each year, following a review of these annual financial statements, the GNPEC confirms in writing the University’s continuing exemption from the requirement to seek State authorization.
 Information on the student complaint process is available on the GNPEC website.

-Through the GNPEC, Mercer University is also a participant in SARA (State Authorization Reciprocity Agreements) and approved to offer distance education programs in other SARA member states.
-For additional information on SARA, including complaint processes, see Mercer's Distance Learning website.
+Through the GNPEC, Mercer University is also a participant in NC-SARA (National Council for State Authorization Reciprocity Agreements) and approved to offer distance education programs in other NC-SARA member states.
+For additional information on NC-SARA, including complaint processes, see Mercer's Distance Learning website.

 Programmatic Accreditations and State Approvals